Execution modes

 ↓

-Worker process: Sagewai Agent
+Worker process: Sagewai agent

-└── policy engine evaluates request:
+└── policy engine evaluates the request:

 ├── auto-approve (matches a policy rule)